 Well, I can try to explain.
-It’s not like I’ve never heard this question before, but now I don’t want reply with an automatic, easy answer.
+It’s not like I’ve never heard this question before, but now I don’t want to reply with an automatic, easy answer.
 So, where to start?

-First of all, I’m very comfortable with being along.
+First of all, I’m very comfortable being along.
 Being on my own.
 Maybe even more comfortable than with being together or being a group(!).

 Being among others, even when it is just one person can sometimes be too stimulating for me.
 Of course being stimulated can also be a good thing.
 Being inspired, feeling connected and just enjoy the feeling the arousal can create.
 As long as I still have enough time to sit down and be quiet for a while.